agoyel25/Holiday-Calculator-MCA-gehu/README.md

 # Holiday calculator
 ## calculate how many holidays u can take in current acdemic session
-this project is in alpha stage! the calculations performed to find holidays is still amateur
+this project is in alpha stage! the calculations performed to find holidays is still amature

 - Enter the frequency u visit! example(if twice in a week)
 - Enter 2